 - Equality: Partners should feel that they are equal, and their thoughts and feelings have value.

 - Compromise: Decisions are made together while leaving room for compromise when disagreements happen.

 - Respecting Each Other’s Privacy: You should feel able to share things with your partner, but also know that it is ok to keep some things private.

 - Support: You support and encourage each other, and feel like you are able to ask your partner for support when you need it.

 - Healthy Communication: In order to get what you want in need in any relationship, you have to be able to communicate.
-Both people should feel able to communicate openly and honestly in a way that makes them safe and heard.
+Partners should feel able to communicate openly and honestly in a way that makes them safe and heard.

 Relationship Red Flags